ATalkingTree/CP3407/user_stories/user_story_02_make_room_reservation.md

 ## Description:
 Description-v1: The users (hotel staffs) will be able to make room reservation for guests to secure their bookings
+Description-v2: The users (hotel staffs) will be able to check guests into their room efficiently, saving necessary information like their identification and payment details

 ## Tasks, see chapter 4.